 The programme targets veterinary surgeons currently employed and actively working in practice.
-It is designed to develop employment-related skills for qualified professional veterinary surgeons in a chosen species and subject area of their profession.
+It is designed to develop employment-related skills for qualified veterinary surgeons in a chosen species and subject area of their profession.
 As such, it is designed to enhance current practice within existing employment, or provide opportunities for practitioners to practice in more advanced or species/subject specific practices.

-We deliver our modules as part of a fully-taught, structured e-learning programme and students are supported by veterinarians who are specialists in their subject area.
-You will not work in isolation but as part of an online teaching group, with regular contact with your fellow students and academics online via evening journal clubs and discussion boards.
+We deliver our modules as part of a fully-taught, structured e-learning programme and students are supported by veterinary surgeons who are specialists in their subject area.
+You will not work in isolation but as part of an online teaching group, with regular contact with your fellow students and academics online via discussion boards and, in some cases, evening journal clubs.
 This virtual learning environment also includes full access to the University of Liverpool's extensive online library.

-Modules are provided over three trimesters each year - end of August, beginning of January, and late April/early May, except for the Research Project module which is only available in August each year.
+Modules are provided over three semesters each year, commencing in September, January, and April, except for the Research Project module, which is only available in September each year.
 A copy of the timetables can be found on the website.